best-practises-for-a-performant-django-admin

 Remove Date Hierarchy Drilldowns

 The Django date_hierarchy is a great feature for the admin, but it can get expensive for the database and cause long load times in the UI.
 Django will by default perform a query to see for which date spans objects exists.
 For example, if you had 10 users that joined January, March and August.
 Django will perform a query and select distinct users by month, if you were to go to a single month it will perform a query to select distinct users for each day, only presenting the month and days in the UI for when users joined.
 This sounds great and works fine for small datasets.
-But if you were to have 1 million user, then the drill down would group all of them by day to ensure that only the days that users joined on become options in the UI.
+But if you were to have 1 million user, then the drill-down would group all of them by day to ensure that only the days that users joined on become options in the UI.

 Filtering the objects and only presenting a list of days or months which are valid is the correct behavior, but not optimal for large datasets.
 We can bypass this by presenting all the dates regardless of whether objects exist for those dates, skipping the heavy database queries.
 There's a Django package called django-admin-lightweight-date-hierarchy and a blog post written by Haki Benita that explains the problem extensively and the solution.